Your Eczema Elimination Strategy

 What to do:

 Eat more essential fatty acids (oily fish, olive oil, chia seeds, flaxseeds, walnuts), flavonoids (beneficial compounds found in many vegetables and fruit, including dark berries, red cabbage, tea and herbs), and vitamin E (sunflower seeds, almonds, avocado, peppers, blackberries).
 Quercetin containing foods can also help reduce histamines, so think apples, onions, parsley, sage, dark cherries, cold pressed olive oil and green tea.
 Eat less inflammatory oils (refined sunflower, vegetable, + seed oils), refined sugar, fried foods, red meat, processed meats, trans fats, food chemicals and alcohol.

 Essential Omegas, a potent anti-inflammatory blend of Omega 3 fatty acids, Cellular Defence, a highly therapeutic blend of medicinal mushrooms, vitamins and phytonutrients designed to strengthen the immune system, and Essential GLA, a blend of borage oil and vitamin E, which have been linked to a reduction in symptoms linked to inflammatory skin conditions like eczema.
 These supplements can be found in our Eczema Set.
-Additionally, if you haven’t already started your winter supply of Essential D3/K2, it’s important to start now.

 4. Address stress: